^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The development of chronic renal failure is possible already in the neonatal period.
-In this case, the clearance of creatinine in newborns with chronic renal failure is less than 30 ml / min, and at the age of 6 months they already need dialysis.
-In the literature, a case of developing a renal insufficiency in a new-born terminal stage ( end stage ) is described on the background of the mother's taking of nimesulide as a tocolytic (to reduce the tone of the uterus).
+In this case, creatinine clearance in newborns with chronic renal failure is less than 30 ml/min, and at the age of 6 months they already need dialysis.
+The literature describes a case of the development of the terminal stage in a newborn (endstage) of renal failure against the background of the mother's intake of nimesulide as a tocolytic (to reduce the tone of the uterus).
 From the second day of life, the child was on dialysis.

-The reasons for the development of chronic renal failure in young children are hereditary and congenital nephropathies:
+The causes of chronic renal failure in young children are considered to be hereditary and congenital nephropathy:

 • polycystic kidney disease;